cadebrown/old.cade.site/links.md

 : Written by Euclid around 300BC, this book is a good introduction to the basics of mathematics starting with the basics of geometry

 : In my opinion, this should be the first mathematics textbook for schools to use.
-It's ridiculous that most schools to teach stddddddddddw wudents geometry without using Euclid's work.
+It's ridiculous that most schools to teach students geometry without using Euclid's work.

 [*Prime Numbers and the Riemann Hypothesis*](https://books.google.com/books/about/Prime_Numbers_and_the_Riemann_Hypothesis.html?id=jyU7rgEACAAJ)